17th-ndn-hackathon/17th-ndn-hackathon/hacks.md

 - Optimize remote secure bootstrapping performance
 - Design a tool or set of tools that mitigate human errors in the trust schema design, so that it conforms to the current NDN certificate chain.

+## 10. SVS Performance Optimizations

+**Project Lead:**
+- Varun Patil

+**Prefered Team Size:**
+- 2-4

+**Targeted participant**
+- People with NDN code development experience

+**How does your proposal benefit NDN?**
+- State Vector Sync is a Sync protocol (NDN transport).
+- We want to improve the performance of SVS and reduce network overhead.

+**Briefly describe the tasks**
+- State vector prefix compression
+- Auto adjusting timers

+**Any specific tools or language**
+- ndn-cxx or NDNts

+**Expected outcomes**
+- Improve the performance of SVS

 <!--
 ## 1.